scds/macrepo-mods2html/README.md

 ## Macrepo MODS2HTML

-This is and XSLT transform for McMaster's Digital Repository.
+This is an XSLT transform for McMaster's Digital Repository.

 ### Instructions: